Introduction

 Before the enactment of the Protection of Children from sexual Offences Act 2012 in India, the scope of protecting children from sexual abuse was very limited .
 The Indian Penal Code 1860 dealt with child sexual abuse, but terms like modesty and unnatural offence were not clear through the provisions of IPC, and it also did not address the sexual abuse of boys or offer protection for the ‘Modesty’ of male children.
 At that time, the overall percentage of reports of boys experiencing sexual abuse was much higher than that of girls, which became a major concern and which is now dealt with as a key issue in the POCSO Act.

-In 1990 a child abuse racket was busted in goa watching this the state legislation felt the need of enacting an act which specially aims to protect the interest of children from these kinds of offences after which The Childrens Code Draft(2000) was prepared by the goa state commission for women under the leadership of Ms. Shanta Durga Khalap with the help of the references from the international instruments like UN Convention on the Rights of Children(UNCRC) which ultimately led to the formation of The goa children act in 2003
+- In 1990 a child abuse racket was busted in goa watching this the state legislation felt the need of enacting an act which specially aims to protect the interest of children from these kinds of offences after which THE CHILDRENS CODE DRAFT(2000) was prepared by the goa state commission for women under the leadership of Ms. Shanta Durga Khalap with the help of the references from the international instruments like UN Convention on the Rights of Children(UNCRC) which ultimately led to the formation of The goa children act in 2003

 The Goa Children Act 2003

-The Goa Children Act 2003 was passed which is a progressive state legislation aimed at protecting the rights safety and welfare of children in the state of Goa.
-The act defines a person who was below the age of 18 years as a child and provided strict provisions against sexual offences, harmful substances, child pornography and employment of children in hazardous work.
-It also introduced child friendly procedures for investigation and trial.
 It became the very first act of its kind and got great appreciation at the state as well as the central level but as it was a state legislation and was not dealing the offences across the Indian sub-continent the rest of the country was dealing with these kind of offences through the IPC specifically sections like (375,354,377) IPC and as the offences related to sexual abuse of child in India increased, we needed stronger child centric legislation

 Therefore, it became important to pass an act which protects the children from sexual offences throughout the contrary as a whole.

-Offences Against Children (Prevention) Bill 2005
+The Offences Against Children (Prevention) Bill 2005

 In 2005, The Offences Against Children (Prevention) Bill 2005 was drafted by the Department of Women and Child Development, which addressed different offences like sexual exploitation, economic exploitation, domestic violence, trafficking for prostitution, etc, against children.
 The bill was never passed into law, but the key provisions were carried forward and became part of the POCSO Act 2012